libertyernie/CrosspostSharp/README.md

 * Twitter
 * Weasyl (read-only)

+Coming soon:
+* Pixiv (read-only)

 You can also read from a local folder and save images to local files.

 Additionally, you can grab [efc.jar] (https://github.com/libertyernie/Furry-Crossposter/releases),
-which will add support for posting to Weasyl and FurAffinity, among others.
-This app is a fork of another crossposting app, with the ability to talk to CrosspostSharp added and certain other things removed.
+which will add support for posting to Weasyl, FurAffinity, and other furry sites. efc.jar is a fork of another crossposting app, with the ability to import from CrosspostSharp added and certain other things removed.
 See its page for more information.